This is work in progress. By no means over. First iteration. Enjoy! If you can…

 6. COMPLEXITY KILLS… time and fun.
 Engineering is about taking two steps forward and one step back.
 We’ll all make mistakes and waste some time anyway due to life’s uncertainty and unpredictability.
 Don’t spoil the party by complicating everybody’s lives on purpose.
 Party pooper!

 9. If all else fails… SIMPLIFY.
-Some clients want to increase scope, but not the timeline or budget.
+Some clients want to increase the scope, but not the timeline or budget.
 Don’t quit just yet.
 Relax and carry on.
 Be the champion of SIMPLICITY, workarounds, smart solutions, reusable elements.
-Improve in the next iteration or post launch.
+Improve in the next iteration or post-launch.
 You’ll thank yourself later.

 11. We are the EXPERTS in Ecommerce software development.
-Clients are NOT, they’re experts at their business – that’s they come to us for technology advice and services.
-So politely push back on wishful thinking (“this surely won’t take long” – yes it will), scope changes without time and budget adjustments (“but this is a must have” – do you have the time and money?), simplistic thinking (“this is easy” – no, it’s not, let me explain why…).
+Clients are NOT, they’re experts at their business – that’s they come to us for technical advice and services.
+So politely push back on wishful thinking (“this surely won’t take long” – yes it will), scope changes without time and budget adjustments (“but this is a must-have” – do you have the time and money?), simplistic thinking (“this is easy” – no, it’s not, let me explain why…).

 13. Have FUN today.
 Don’t wait till tomorrow, it might be too late.
 What we do is the future (of mankind) and we’re pretty good at it (in iterations, after code review, QA, refactoring, QA, client feedback, refactoring, QA, push to production, QA, rollback, fixes, QA, push again…yes, it has to take so long).

 14. What you will accomplish today is the BEST THING since the invention of ice cream and beer.
 Be proud of yourself.
 It’s all you.
 And 30 other people working for months – they all contributed to your overnight success today!